andywiecko/ECS/README.md

 ## Configurations

-Configurations are similar to components, but with restriction that only one instance of the given type of configuration can be present at `World.ConfigurationsRegistry`.
+Configurations are similar to components, but with the restriction that only one instance of the given type of configuration can be present at `World.ConfigurationsRegistry`.
 Configurations can be used for setting the global values related to the `World`, e.g. global gravity vector.
-Configuration must implements the `IConfiguration` interface, example
+The configuration must implement the `IConfiguration` interface, for example

 ```csharp
 [Serializable]